asuujx/andys-adventure/README.md

 # Andy's Adventure
 This is a final projet for my college course called multimedia and game design.
+It's a clone of a popular game called Vampire Survivors created solely for educational purposes.

 ## Table of contents
 - [Overview](#overview)